aesiniath/publish/doc/Background.markdown

 primary requirement.
 These users include

  - researchers needing to document results;
+ - students submitting essays and other papers;
+ - engineers writing requirements, design, and system documentation;
  - business and organizations wishing to circulate content for review and approval;
- - writers wishing to produce their work in manuscript form suitable for editing;
+ - authors wishing to produce their work in manuscript form suitable for editing;
  - publishers needing to do typesetting and actual pre-press rendering of manuscripts into "camera ready" form; and